Wiki · Person · Last reviewed June 25, 2026

 That background matters for AI because Karnofsky entered the field through cause prioritization.
 His question was not first "what is the most elegant model?" but "what future problem could be large, neglected, tractable, and worth moving money and talent toward?"
 This style shaped Open Philanthropy's later approach to global catastrophic risks.

-In April 2024, Open Philanthropy announced that Karnofsky was leaving after co-founding and helping lead the organization, moving to a visiting-scholar role at the Carnegie Endowment for International Peace.
-That transition marked a shift from grantmaking leadership toward direct work on AI risk strategy.
+In July 2023, Karnofsky announced that Alexander Berger was becoming sole CEO of Open Philanthropy while Karnofsky shifted to director of AI strategy.
+In April 2024, Open Philanthropy announced that Karnofsky was leaving for a visiting-scholar role at the Carnegie Endowment for International Peace.
+That transition marked a move from grantmaking leadership toward direct work on AI risk strategy and policy design.

 Transformative AI

 Karnofsky's 2016 Open Philanthropy writing helped define "transformative AI" as AI that could drive a transition comparable to, or more significant than, the agricultural or industrial revolution.
 The framing deliberately avoided requiring human-like cognition in every respect.
+It is an impact threshold, not a claim about inner experience or necessarily human-like thought.
 A system could be transformative by changing the economy, science, war, governance, or technological progress at civilizational scale.

 Open Philanthropy later summarized that 2016 view as assigning at least a 10 percent chance that transformative AI could arrive by 2036.
 Whether one accepts that estimate or not, it gave funders and researchers a concrete planning horizon: not distant myth, but a possible problem within the career span of people already making decisions.

 This vocabulary helped shape AI safety strategy because it connected timelines, scale of impact, and institutional preparation.
-It also created a middle category between narrow deployed systems and fully specified artificial general intelligence.
-That made the conversation easier to connect to policy, grants, forecasting, and evaluation.
+It also created a middle category between narrow deployed systems and fully specified general intelligence.
+That made the conversation easier to connect to policy, grants, capability forecasting, evaluation, and takeoff debates.

 Most Important Century